 (a) the terms of the decision and the reasons for it; and

-(b) if limitations or conditions are to apply to the petroleum activity — those limitations or conditions.
+(b) if limitations or conditions are to apply to the activity — those limitations or conditions.

 (7) Within 10 days after receiving a notification that the Minister has approved an environment plan under subregulation (5)(a), the operator must submit to the Minister for public disclosure a summary of the plan.

-Penalty: a fine of $5 500.
+Penalty for this subregulation: a fine of $5 500.

 (8) A summary submitted under subregulation (7) must include the following —

-(a) the contact details of the operator of the petroleum activity or the operator’s agent;
+(a) the contact details of the operator of the activity or the operator’s agent;

-(b) the location or locations of the petroleum activity;
+(b) the location or locations of the activity;

-(c) a general description of the existing environment that may be affected by the petroleum activity;
+(c) a general description of the existing environment that may be affected by the activity;

 (d) a summary of —